NakedMoleRatScientist/Factorio-MagneticFloor/README.md

 Beyond that, to truly take advantage of this mod, you'll need to build out the infrastructure to allow automated movement.

-To do this, you must equip yourself with a hoverboard, build out the pathways, directives to control movement, and accelerators to charge your hoverboard.
+To do this, you must equip yourself with a hoverboard, build out the pathways, place directives to control movement, and accelerators to charge your hoverboard.

 Below is a tutorial on how to do exactly that.